sbreitf1/kubeselect/README.md

 kubeselect -u
 ```

-Use arrow keys to navigate to another context, press enter to switch to the highlighted context.
+Use arrow keys up and down to navigate to another context, press enter to switch to the highlighted context.
 Currently selected context is marked as yellow.
+Press escape to exit without changing the selected context.

+Arrow key left will select the parent cluster or collapse the selected one.
+Arrow key right will select the last context in the selected cluster or expand the selected cluster node.
+Type letters to select a context with given name in the expanded cluster node.

 # Comparison

-- [kubeswitch](https://github.com/danielb42/kubeswitch): also tree-view based selection, but with K8s integration that requires some privileges on configured clusters.
+- [kubeswitch](https://github.com/danielb42/kubeswitch): also tree-view based selection, but with mandatory K8s integration that requires some privileges on configured clusters.
 - [kubectx](https://github.com/ahmetb/kubectx): includes more functionality but does not offer visual selection.
 - [kpick](https://github.com/dcaiafa/kpick): same functionality but drops all unknown configuration values in your KUBECONFIG and thus might break it